BroncoSpace-Lab/scales-docs/docs/peripheral_board.md

 ## Power Architecture

 The Peripheral Board receives 5 V `VESP` from the DF11 connector and locally generates the rails required by the KSZ9896 switch.
-In the integrated SCALES system, `VESP` is not always present immediately at boot; it is enabled by the SCALES Compute Module power-sequencing logic after the `fprime-scales-ref` deployment starts.
+In the integrated SCALES system, `VESP` is not always present immediately at boot; it is enabled by the SCALES Compute Module power-sequencing logic after the `ImxDeployment` deployment starts.

 Local rails: